ConservationInternational/cplus-plugin/docs/user/manual/step-2.md

     - Name: Enter the name of the NCS pathway.
     - Description: Enter the description of the NCS pathway.
+    - Pathway Type: Select the type of the NCS pathway.
+        - **Protect:** Protect the world’s natural ecosystems from unsustainable practices and degradation.
+        - **Manage:** Farming systems and working lands must shift from net carbon emitters to carbon sinks.
+        - **Restore:** Restore ecosystem types and globally can reduce global greenhouse gas emissions and store additional carbon up to 3 gigatons annually.
     - Map Layer: Choose the map layer from the downloaded data available in the system.

     For example add map layer for Agroforestry